TWO-STROKE TUESDAY | FIRST YEAR OF THE ALUMINUM YZ250 FRAME

 No, because the 2005 Suzuki RM250, an unabashed YZ250 clone engine, has a snappier low-to-mid transition (although it doesn’t crack 30 horsepower until 6600 rpm), makes one more horse at 8500 rpm and doesn’t give up the ghost until 10,000 rpm.
 It is the King of Quickness.

 Which engine is better?
 In our opinion, the RM250 wins a split decision.
-Loam, Supercross-style track, tight corners, short straight and berms favor the RM.
+Loam, Supercross-style tracks, tight corners, short straights and berms favor the RM.
 Hard dirt, long straight, fast sweepers, big hills and ruts benefit the YZ.

 Q: WHAT ABOUT THE GEARING?